 Vignobles Mayard produces 3 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Vignobles Mayard Clos du Calvaire is a blend of 80% Grenache, 10% Syrah and 10% Cinsault from vines that are 40 years of age on average.
+The terroir is galets and limestone.
 The wine is aged in cement vats.
 Close to 3,500 cases are produced each vintage.

 Vignobles Mayard Domaine du Pere Pape is produced from a blend of 60% Grenache, 20% Syrah, 15% Cinsault and 5% Mourvedre.
 The vines are more than 50 years of age on average.
 The wine is aged in foudres for 12-18 months before bottling.
 The annual production is close to 5,500 cases per vintage.

 Vignobles Mayard La Crau de Ma Mere is their top wine.
 The blend is usually 60% old vine Grenache, 30% Mourvedre and 10% Syrah.
+As you can surmise, the vines are planted in the famous La Crau vineyard.
+The grapes are 100% destemmed.
 The wine is aged in foudres for 12-18 months before bottling.
-The Mourvedre and Syrah can be aged in French oak barrels while the Grenache is aged in foudres.
+The Mourvedre and Syrah can be aged in French oak barrels while the Grenache is always aged in foudres.
 Production is close to 750 cases per year.